Swift27/WebDev-BankLandingPage/README.md

 ## Welcome! 👋

-Thanks for checking out this Calculator app.
+Thanks for checking out this bank landing page.

 ## The challenge